 Parent-teacher conferences are held usually once or twice a year.
 They are brief meetings, lasting about 15-30 minutes.

-- learn how your child is progressing academically and personally at school and whether your child is meeting academic expectations
+- how your child is progressing academically and personally at school, and whether your child is meeting academic expectations

 - if your child is not meeting expectations, or is consistently exceeding them, then they may need additional testing or extra work

-- find out what your child’s teacher thinks about your child’s strengths, needs, behaviours and learning styles
+- what your child’s teacher thinks about your child’s strengths, needs, behaviours and learning styles

-- find out how your child gets along with other students in class and during lunch, breaks and other classes
+- how your child gets along with other students in class and during lunch, breaks and other classes

-- to understand if there are any issues or challenges that may be interfering with your child’s learning and growth and how these are being addressed
+- if there are any issues or challenges that may be interfering with your child’s learning and growth and how these are being addressed